CGCBRR/devsecops-exam-starter/README.md

 # Output: macky-api macky-redis
 ```

 > **Note on network naming:** Docker Compose prefixes network names with the project name (the folder name) by default.
-That's why the network is `devsecops-exam-starter_macky-net` rather than just `macky-net`.
+That's why the network is `devsecops-exam-starter_macky-net` rather than `macky-net`.

 ### 3. Branch Protection ✅